 I didn’t like the way the back looked plain.
 “Does this make my butt look big?”
 The answer was a resounding yes!
 So I added some gathers.

 Here’s the back treatment up close.
-By adding this small gathered section, I can pretend to have a waist. 🙂 A scrap piece of the center cutout covers the gathering stitches.
+By adding this small gathered section, I can pretend to have a waist. 🙂 Then a scrap piece of the center cutout covers the gathering stitches.

 The ties are simply tubes I made from the cutout center section.
 The size of the leftover piece determined the size of the ties.
-Very scientific.
+So it was all very scientific.

-The Bernina #10 edgestitch foot is my favorite.
-It kept me right on track with a decorative stitch on the wool felt binding.
+The Bernina #10 edgestitch foot is my favorite because it kept me right on track with a decorative stitch on the wool felt binding.